michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     Directory: 0x05-pointers_arrays_strings
     File: 4-print_rev.c

-5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes mandatory
+#TASK 5.
+A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
+mandatory

 Write a function that reverses a string.